danfuzz/samizdat/doc/library-guide/Map.md

 #### `.cat(more*) -> map`

-Returns a map consisting of the combination of the mappings of the arguments.
+Returns a map consisting of the combination of the mappings of `ths` and the arguments.
 Arguments are allowed to be maps, records, or symbol tables.

 For any keys in common between the arguments, the lastmost argument's value